 A File System Capacity graph charts the amount of total and used space, in kilobytes, on a server's disk.
 On Windows servers, Uptime Infrastructure Monitor looks at the capacity of the main partition (usually the C:\drive).
-On UNIX and Linux servers, Uptime Infrastructure Monitor looks at the individual file systems (for example, Ivar, (arrot is call the disk on the capacity).
+On UNIX and Linux servers, Uptime Infrastructure Monitor looks at the individual file systems (for example, /var,